Bachelor of Science in Electronics Engineering Technology

 The ECPI University Mechatronics program focuses on real-world application of engineering principles.
 If you are the type of person who likes working with your hands, putting things together, and combining different systems to come up with a solution for a real world problem, then a career in Electronics Engineering Technology could be the right choice for you.
 The Mechatronics concentration will offer you the chance to develop and troubleshoot robotics solutions, programmable controllers, and integrated systems.
 Learn by doing while grasping a firm theoretical foundation in electronics.
 Put to practice your acquired knowledge through a culminating capstone experience.

-With the new emerging technologies, a skilled workforce in the electronics field has been and will continue to be in demand for the maintenance, repair, installation, quality assurance, and research and development fields.
+With the new emerging technologies, a skilled workforce for the maintenance, repair, installation, quality assurance, and research and development fields.

 Learn to develop and troubleshoot robotics, programmable controllers, and integrated systems.